jmonlong/manu-vggafannot/manuscript.md

 Second, this work is critical to allow the community to make, share and reuse annotations in the pangenome space.
 The GAF format is already used by multiple independent tools, although mostly for read mapping.
 Thanks to our work, GAF files can now be indexed and queried efficiently, like BED, VCF, or GFF on a linear reference genome.
-This will prove useful for those working with GAF-format read mappings, and also enables the foirmat to be used for large annotation sets.
+This will prove useful for those working with GAF-format read mappings, and also enables the format to be used for large annotation sets.
 We showcase how annotations on a linear genome can be projected into the pangenome and stored in GAF format.
 We believe it could become the *de facto* format to represent annotations on the pangenome, thus accelerating adoption of the new pangenomic paradigm by the broader genomics field.
 <!-- Although informative annotations could be analyzed already, the current approach has some limitations. -->